 12. Family fun day

-Engage with the local community by inviting them to your club for a day of food, games and ultimately fun for all the family.
+Engage with the local community by inviting them to your club for a day of food, games and fun for all the family.
 Events like this will also be of interest to local businesses – so create some space where they can sell their service (food stands and book shops are two perfect examples).

-Use family fun days as an opportunity to sell you club to potential new members.
+Use family fun days as an opportunity to sell your club to potential new members.
 Parents are always on the look out for ways to keep their kids occupied, and sport is one of the best ways of doing so.
 Paint your club as a friendly, active means to stay healthy, and you'll soon find new members that could stay with you for an entire life time.

 13. Car boot sale